Posted on

 • Let all items cool before placing them in the refrigerator

-• Breakfast: Both can be reheated in the microwave
+• Breakfast: The yogurt can be served chilled, and the bacon cups can be reheated in the microwave.

 Extra Flavors and Substitutions